 - Which of these is our film best suited to?

-Think about an order which reflects this – whatever comes out top is your primary Impact Dynamic, at least for now.
-This will help you think about what film projects you could best learn from.
+Think about an order that reflects this – whatever comes out top is your primary Impact Dynamic, at least for now.
+This will help you to think about which film projects you could best learn from.

 There are more examples here.

 Use this interactive form to create your own impact plan.